Stay Current on ENF NewsClick here to log into our Online Donor Center and update your contact information.

 Since inception, the ENF has contributed more than $384.1 million toward Elks' charitable projects nationwide.
 These funds enable programs that support youth, honor veterans, and meet needs in areas where Elks live and work.
 Our programs continue to grow each year, allowing Elks to do even more to build stronger communities.
 Click here for details on all ENF programs.

-This year, the ENF will invest $8.68 million in Elks communities through Community Investments Program grants for Elks Lodges.
+This year, the ENF allocated $8.68 million to fund the Community Investments Program, investing in Elks communities through grants for Elks Lodges.
 Community Investments Program grants—which include Beacon, Gratitude, Promise and Impact grants—offer your Lodge an opportunity to serve your community in ways that will raise the Lodge’s profile, energize the membership, encourage former members to return to the fold, and gain the notice of people who want to be part of an organization that’s doing great things.

 How the ENF Works

 The ENF is able to help Elks build stronger communities thanks to contributions from our generous donors.
-Since inception, we have received more than $215.1 million in contributions and bequests.
-Today we boast more than 100,000 active donors and an endowment fund valued at $581.3 million.
+Since inception, we have received nearly $222.9 million in contributions and bequests.
+Today we boast more than 100,000 active donors and an endowment fund valued at $584.7 million.

 A board of seven trustees, who are all past national presidents of the Order, governs the ENF, which is located at the Elks national headquarters in the Elks Veterans Memorial in Chicago.
 The director, Jim O'Kelley, oversees the administration of the ENF’s day-to-day operations.
 Click here to meet O’Kelley and his staff.
 The ENF also has volunteers at the Lodge, district and state levels who help coordinate our fundraising strategy and implement our programs.

 Thanks to the ongoing support of our donors, the ENF continues to expand on Malley’s vision, mobilizing Elks across the country into a force for positive change.